Afternoon

 Why evening?
 Less crowded, cooler temperatures, and the lanterns are gorgeous after dark.
 The shops on Nakamise close around 5-6 PM, but the temple grounds are open and atmospheric.

-If jet lag wins: No shame in grabbing konbini food and calling it early β convenience stores are everywhere and the food is genuinely great.
+If jet lag wins or the sumo show doesn't book: The Asakusa area has excellent traditional restaurants (sukiyaki, tempura, sushi) β or no shame in grabbing konbini food and calling it early.
 You have 12 more days for sit-down meals!

 Tips for Day 1